-We will be required to evaluate our internal control procedures for the fiscal year ending December 31, 2020 as required by the Sarbanes-Oxley Act.
+We are required to evaluate our internal control procedures for the fiscal year ended December 31, 2020 as required by the Sarbanes-Oxley Act.
 Only in the event we are deemed to no longer be an "emerging growth company" will we be required to have our internal control procedures audited.
+We have determined that we remain an "emerging growth company" at the time of filing this report.
 A target company may not be in compliance with the provisions of the Sarbanes-Oxley Act regarding adequacy of their internal controls.
 The development of the internal controls of any such entity to achieve compliance with the Sarbanes-Oxley Act may increase the time and costs necessary to complete any such acquisition.

 We are an "emerging growth company," as defined in Section 2(a) of the Securities Act, as modified by the JOBS Act.
 As such, we are eligible to take advantage of certain exemptions from various reporting requirements that are applicable to other public companies that are not "emerging growth companies" including, but not limited to, not being required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act, reduced disclosure obligations regarding executive compensation in our periodic reports and proxy statements, and exemptions from the requirements of holding a non-binding advisory vote on executive compensation and stockholder approval of any golden parachute payments not previously approved.
-If some investors find our securities less attractive as a result, there may be a less active trading market for our securities and the prices of our securities may be more volatile
+If some investors find our securities less attractive as a result, there may be a less active trading market for our securities and the prices of our securities may be more volatile.